adityachandra1/todo-list/README.md

 -read and update task from the database.

--delete tasks from the data base
+-delete tasks from the database